jjmcoconut/amethst/content/Introduction to Database.md

 __Keys and Functional Dependencies__
 - K is a superkey for relation schema R if and only if K⟶R
 - K is a candidate key for R if and only if K⟶R, and for no α ⊂ K, α⟶R
-- Functional dependencies allow us to express constraints that cannot be expressed using superkeys
+- Functional dependencies allow us to express constraints that cannot be expressed using superkeys (superkeys right side is fixed with R, but functional dependencies can be anything)
 - Example
     - in_dep (ID, name, salary, dept_name, building, budget).
     - We expect these functional dependencies to hold: